Congenital adrenal hyperplasia is the name given to a group of inherited disorders of the adrenal gland.

 Adrenogenital syndrome; 21-hydroxylase deficiency

 White PC.
-Congenital adrenal hyperplasia due to 17-hydroxylase deficiency.
+Congenital adrenal hyperplasia and related disorders.
 In: Kliegman RM, Stanton BF, St. Geme J, Schor N, Behrman RE.
 Nelson Textbook of Pediatrics.
 19th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 570.
+Philadelphia, PA: Saunders Elsevier; 2011:chap 570.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.